saurabh9651/long_short_beta/README.md

-# Enhancing Portfolio Performance with the Long-Short Beta Trading Strategy
+# Long-Short Beta Trading Strategy

 ## Introduction
 The long-short beta trading strategy presented in this repository is designed to capitalize on market inefficiencies by constructing a beta-neutral portfolio.
 The strategy goes long on stocks with low beta values and short on those with high beta values, aiming to exploit relative mispricings while mitigating market risk.